Frequently Asked Questions

 7.)
 Over 6,000 independently verified, positive reviews on eKomi, since April 2012

 8.)
 Ten+ years in business.
 We are trusted by tens of thousands of clients per year

 9.)
 Fully established – registered Data Controller (Z2723405), VAT registered (142 9027 26), registered at Companies House (07502559) and accounts filed

 10.)
-Not just a website, we operate out of real office which you’re welcome to visit (advice/coffee free of charge)
+Not just a website, we operate out of a physical office which you’re welcome to visit (advice/coffee free of charge).